 How to Answer Multiple Choice Questions

-Read the entire question.
+Read the entire question

-Answer it in your mind first.
+Answer it in your mind first

 After reading a question, answer it in your mind before reviewing the answer options.
 This will help prevent you from talking yourself out of the correct answer.

-Use the process of elimination.
+Use the process of elimination

-Look for answers hidden in questions.
+Look for answers hidden in questions

-Answer the questions you know first.
+Answer the questions you know first

-When you encounter "All of the above" and "None of the above" answer choices, do not select "All of the above" if you are pretty sure any one of the answers provided is incorrect.
-The same applies for "None of the above" if you are confident that at least one of the answer choices is true.
+When you encounter an "All of the above" answer choice, do not select it if you are pretty sure that one or more of the other answer choices provided is incorrect.
+The same applies for "None of the above" if you are confident that at least one of the answer choices is correct.

-Keep an eye on the clock.
+Keep an eye on the clock

 While it’s important to do your best to answer questions correctly, it’s just as important to make sure you answer all of them within your allotted time.
 Before your next multiple choice exam, practice your time management skills to make sure you’re ready to go.